THIS IS THE 2014 BIG PARADE FAQ. It was last updated on May 29, 2014.

 The total length of the walk is approximately 35 miles - 18 miles on Day One (Saturday) and 16 miles on Day Two (Sunday.)
 The walk is broken into segments - including a main five mile loop each day - so that anyone can come along.

-Starting May 13, 2012, they will be available via the “Routes/Maps/Timetables” link on this page.
+Starting May 28, 2013, they are available via the “Routes/Maps/Timetables” link on this page.

 Is the Big Parade free?